rootsandberries/CMU_Workshops/openrefine/index.md

 ##### Running OpenRefine

-On Windows: Navigate to the folder where you’ve installed OpenRefine and either double-click ‘google-refine.exe’ (for Google Refine 2.5), ’openrefine.exe’ (for OpenRefine 2.7) or ‘refine.bat’ (for either)
+On Windows: Navigate to the folder where you’ve installed OpenRefine and either double-click ’openrefine.exe’ or ‘refine.bat’.

 On Linux: Navigate to the folder where you’ve installed OpenRefine in a terminal window and type ‘./refine’